-Futures markets were originally designed to meet the needs of hedgers (farmers who wanted to lock in advance a fixed price for their harvests).
-The classic example of a hedger is: an airline knows it will buy jet fuel in future so the airline enters a long position in Futures contracts (to hedge)

-The airline could also buy call options.
-This is “strictly superior” for the hedger at maturity, but requires a premium at inception.
-Another classic example is a commodity producer who knows he/she will sell crop in future: the producer enters into a short position in Futures contracts in order to hedge.
+Futures markets were originally designed to meet the needs of hedgers typically farmers who wanted to lock a fixed price for their harvests in advance.
+The classic example of a hedger is: an airline knows it will buy jet fuel in the future so the airline enters a long position in Futures contracts (to hedge).
+As an alternative, the airline could also buy call options.
+Indeed, this is “strictly superior” for the hedger at maturity, but requires a premium at inception.
+Another classic example is a commodity producer who knows she will sell crop in the future: the producer enters into a short position in Futures contracts in order to hedge, effectively canceling out her price exposure.

 Speculators